MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-countrows.md

 ms.date: 08/13/2021
 ---

-# Use COUNTROWS instead of COUNT in DAX
+# Use COUNTROWS instead of COUNT

 As a data modeler, sometimes you might need to write a DAX expression that counts table rows.
 The table could be a model table or an expression that returns a table.